 Extraordinary Women of the Medieval and Renaissance World: A Biographical Dictionary edited by Carole Levin.
 Profiles of 70 women, including a number of queens.

 Dynastic Change: Legitimacy and Gender in Medieval and Early Modern Monarchy edited by Ana Maria S.A.
 Rodrigues, Manuela Santos Silva, and Jonathan W. Spangler.
 How royal families from the 9th to 18th centuries reacted to dynastic crises such as lack of a male heir.
 Places discussed include Morocco, Byzantium, Russia, and Western Europe.

 Bad, Scandalous, and Doomed

 Princesses Behaving Badly: Real Stories From History Without the Fairy-Tale Endings by Linda Rodriguez McRobbie.
-Mini-biographies of dozens of ruthless princesses, including Stephanie von Hohenlohe, who was a Nazi spy; Olga of Kiev, who murdered thousands of men; and Rani Lakshmibai, who charged into combat with her toddler son strapped to her back.
+Mini-biographies of dozens of princesses, including Olga of Kiev, who murdered thousands of men, and Rani Lakshmibai, who charged into combat with her toddler strapped to her back.

 Scandalous Women by Elizabeth Kerri Mahon.
 The lives and loves of history's most notorious women (including Cleopatra).